Auren Hoffman: Writer

 Hoffman was a contributor to the Huffington Post, often on political subjects, as well as Business Week and his own blog called Summation.

 Hoffman is a Republican and a political contributor.
 Hoffman contributed to Council on Foreign Relations papers in 2004.

 Controversy

 In 2006, Wikipedia editors detected that Hoffman may have been editing his own Wikipedia entry, violating its guidelines.
 Silicon Valley media publicized the evidence, which Hoffman eventually confirmed to VentureBeat in 2007.
 Anonymous Wikipedia editors later edited out these references.

 Hoffman has also been criticized for his personal and professional networking practices and presentation of his own reputation.

-Between 2007-2013, Hoffman received significant backlash over the data collection practices and sale of individuals' personal information to advertisers by his company, RapLeaf.
+From 2007 to 2013, Hoffman received significant backlash over the data collection practices and sale of individuals' personal information to advertisers by his company, RapLeaf.
 As a prolific blogger and public spokesperson for the company, much of the criticism was directed at Hoffman personally.
 A 2010 investigation by The Wall Street Journal revealed that the company transmitted identifying details about individuals to at least 12 companies, violating the terms of service of Facebook and MySpace.